-Just every lover of animals will be able to give you information about the typical lifespan of a cat or a dog but would be lost for words if he or she is asked about a ferret lifespan.
+Just every lover of animals will be able to give you information about the typical lifespan of a cat or a dog but would be lost for words if he or she is asked about a lifespan of a pet ferret.
 Despite around 350,000 American households having ferrets as pets, the information about their lifespan isn’t as commonly available as that of other pets.
 Ferrets are not large as Labradors or tiny as Persians but people considering having ferrets as pets must have an understanding of their lifespan because these jovial critters certainly need to be understood better.

 How Long Is The Lifespan Of A Ferret?

-Studies conducted have determined it is more difficult to determine how long do ferrets live?
+Studies conducted have determined it is more difficult to determine do ferrets live long?
 This is because there is varied information about the actual lifespan of a ferret.
-There are some publications which have mentioned these animals can live for a decade or more but the facts are entirely different.
+Some publications have mentioned these animals can live for a decade or more but the facts are entirely different.

 The lifespan of the American ferret is considerably shorter than its counterpart from the 80s which was when the ferret became popular in America after being an indigenous species of Europe.

-Regardless of how long do ferrets live, people deciding to have them as pets must understand the animal is making a lifetime’s commitment to them and will also provide plenty of happiness and fun.
+Regardless of life expectancy, people deciding to have them as pets must understand the animal is making a lifetime’s commitment to them and will also provide plenty of happiness and fun.

 How Long Can Pet Owners Expect Ferrets To Live?